BrunaLab/bruna-lab-website/content/courses/las6291-fundraising/_index.md

 There are no prerequisites other than graduate student standing
 {{< /spoiler >}}

-{{< spoiler text="Can I take the class if I have no prior programming experience?" >}}
-YES!
-I assume you have no prior experience with programming
-{{< /spoiler >}}

 {{< spoiler text="Is this course for students from particular disciplines?" >}}
-This course was created for students in the TCD and MALAS program, whose multidisciplinary projects often require collecting a combination of quantitative and qualitative data.
+This course was created for students in the TCD and MALAS program, whose multidisciplinary projects often require creative fundraising.
 It is appropriate for students from *all* fields: biophysical sciences, social sciences, humanities, education, journalism, etc.
 {{< /spoiler >}}

 {{< spoiler text="Does this course count towards the TCD concentration?" >}}
-This course is in the _TCD Methods_ category, so PhD students earning the TCD concentration can count this course towards their contration requirements.
+This course is in the _TCD Methods_ category, so PhD students earning the TCD concentration can count this course towards their concentration.
 {{< /spoiler >}}

-{{< cta cta_text="Begin the course" cta_link="python" >}}
+# {{< cta cta_text="Begin the course" cta_link="python" >}}